The stars fell wrong.The stars fell wrong.

 No dragons.

+The air hung still and heavy; the breathing had stopped.
 His boots squelched through red-black slush, following the trails to where they ended.

+The others searched the treeline, found only empty snow.
+"Dragons don't just vanish," someone muttered.
+"Not with this much blood."
 The hunters shifted, eyes on the treeline, on their boots, anywhere but the center.

 Then—light.

+Faint at the clearing's center.
+Soft gold, pulsing like a heartbeat.
 Torven stepped toward it.
-Warmth rose from the ground like a banked fire.
+Warmth radiated from the ground like a banked fire.
 Impossible when breath froze in the air.
 The glow brightened as he approached.

-Melted snow.
-Steam rising from wet ground.
 And at the center—

 An infant.